 Definition Explanation and Meaning

 Neo-adjuvant

 Adjuvant

 Curative

 Palliative

-Phase III clinical trial
+Phase 1 clinical trial

 2.1.2.9 State how many people should check SACT immediately prior to administration in your organisation, and what qualifications they must have.
 (Per local SACT Treatment Policy)

-Number of Clinicians to check

 2.1.2.10 Describe the checks you make before administration of SACT via any route.
 (Local SACT Treatment Policy)

 The prescription

 Patient identity

-Patient fitness to treat

-(Specific to first cycle only)
+Patient fitness to treat (Specific to first cycle only)

-Patient fitness to treat
+Patient fitness to treat (Each cycle)

-(Each cycle)

 The drug and the dose